MEMS Mirrors & MEMS Modulators

 Son BH, Park JK, Hong JT, Park JY, Lee S, Ahn YH.
 Imaging ultrafast carrier transport in nanoscale field-effect transistors.
 ACS Nano.
 2014;8(11):11361‐11368. doi:10.1021/nn5042619

 You can’t afford to stay stuck.
 Curiosity and exploration are part of your DNA.
 We would love to partner with you to help move your discovery forward.
-Contact us today.
+If you have questions about our specific products or would like to learn more, contact us today.